Kampus-Merdeka-Software-Engineering/BE-Balikpapan-27/README.md

 ## Technologies Use

-- `Express JS` Front-end technologies for building the user interface and enhancing user experience.
+- `Express JS`: Node JS server-side framework to build web applications and APIs easily and quickly.
-- `Prisma` Front-end technologies for building the user interface and enhancing user experience.
+- `Prisma`: Modern ORM (Object-Relational Mapping) to simplify interaction with the database.
-- `MySQL:` Database for storing and managing data.
+- `MySQL`: Database for storing and managing data.
-- `Railway:` A platform for deploying and managing databases and backend services easily.
+- `Railway`:  A platform for deploying and managing databases and backend services easily.

 ## APIs Endpoints We Provide